Addresses

 Note: This theme is currently in Alpha and we anticipate significant changes over the next several releases.
 We invite the Overture community to test the addresses schema and data and offer feedback via the data and schema repos.

-Overture maintains just over 205 million address point entities.
+Overture maintains nearly 215 million address point entities.
 The address theme is derived from a variety of sources, mostly distributed through OpenAddresses.

 For licensing information, please see the attribution page.